Hyvve-Movement/docs/contributors/verification-process.md

 1. **Verification Status**:

    - ✅ **Verified**: The submission meets all requirements and is accepted.
-   - ⚠️ **Partially Verified**: The submission meets some requirements but needs improvement in specific areas.
    - ❌ **Rejected**: The submission does not meet the minimum requirements.

 2. **Quality Score**: